wustep/woceng/README.md

 ## TemplateScripts

-These scripts, written by @jalacardio helped clean up the original Excel files, using IPEDs files
+These scripts, written by @jalacardio helped clean up the original Excel files, using IPEDs codes.